pd-bittencourt/gulp-jade-sass-prefix-concat-sync/README.md

 1. Clone this repo, or download it into a directory of your choice.
 2. Inside the directory, run `npm install`.

-## Issues
-Compiling Jade creates an unnecessary 'includes' folder inside 'build' folder.. still trying to prevent this to happen